Stephan-Pe/Image-Slider-Touch/README.md

 - Add a small settings UI so end-users can toggle autoplay, animation speed, or switch to a RTL mode.
 - Add support for infinite looping with cloned slides if you want continuous circular behavior without a noticeable jump.

-If you'd like, I can:
-- Add `aria-controls` attributes linking dots to slides and explicit `id`s on slides.
-- Add visual focus indicators for keyboard navigation.
-- Add a small demo script or automated test to exercise interactions.

 Enjoy — tell me which next step you'd like me to implement.
 # Image-Slider-Touch